Orion-Grieco/reaper/README.md

 The projects runs on systems with `python3`.
 There are a number of python libraries that the code needs in order to execute.
-To install them, simply run `pip install -r requirements.txt` (or `pip3` if your system does not have python3 set as the default.)
+To install them, simply run `pip install -r requirements.txt` (or `pip3` if your system does not have python3 set as the default).

 ## Interface

 The main interface that should be used to run reaper is the Python script called `batch_score.py`.
 This script should be called with a set of parameters that specify where the datasource can be found, what projects need to be analyzed, etc.

 Additionally there is a script called `score_repo.py`, however at the moment it is outdated and cannot be used to score repos.

 ### Usage

 `batch_score.py` can be called as follows:

 `batch_score.py -c <config> -r <repos_path> -m <manifest> -s <sample_file>`

 Where:

 * `<config>`: Is an instance of `config.json`.
 * `<repos_path>`: Is the path to a directory where reaper can check out the source files of a project.
 * `<manifest>`: Is an instance of `manifest.json` (which can be found in this repository) containing information on what attributes should be executed.
 * `<sample_file>`: A list of GHTorrent project ids that should be analyzed, newline seperated.

 ### config.json